Common European Framework of Reference for Languages

-The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated in English as CEFR or CEF or CEFRL, is a guideline used to describe achievements of learners of foreign languages across Europe and, increasingly, in other countries.
+The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated in English as CEFR, CEF, or CEFRL, is a guideline used to describe achievements of learners of foreign languages across Europe and, increasingly, in other countries.
 The CEFR is also intended to make it easier for educational institutions and employers to evaluate the language qualifications of candidates for education admission or employment.
-Its main aim is to provide a method of learning, teaching, and assessing that applies to all languages in Europe.
+Its main aim is to provide a method of teaching, and assessing that applies to all languages in Europe.

-It was put together by the Council of Europe as the main part of the project "Language Learning for European Citizenship" between 1989 and 1996.
+The CEFR was established by the Council of Europe between 1986 and 1989 as part of the "Language Learning for European Citizenship" project.
 In November 2001, a European Union Council Resolution recommended using the CEFR to set up systems of validation of language ability.
 The six reference levels (A1, A2, B1, B2, C1, C2) are becoming widely accepted as the European standard for grading an individual's language proficiency.

+As of 2024, "localized" versions of the CEFR exist in Japan, Vietnam, Thailand, Malaysia, and Mexico, with the Malaysian government writing that "CEFR is a suitable and credible benchmark for English standards in Malaysia."

 Development

 An intergovernmental symposium in 1991 titled "Transparency and Coherence in Language Learning in Europe: Objectives, Evaluation, Certification" held by the Swiss Federal Authorities in the Swiss municipality of Rüschlikon found the need for a common European framework for languages to improve the recognition of language qualifications and help teachers co-operate.
 A project followed to develop language-level classifications for certification to be recognised across Europe.

-As a result of the symposium, the Swiss National Science Foundation set up a project to develop levels of proficiency, to lead on to the creation of a "European Language Portfolio"certification in language ability which can be used across Europe.

 A preliminary version of the Manual for Relating Language Examinations to the Common European Framework of Reference for Languages (CEFR) was published in 2003.
 This draft version was piloted in a number of projects, which included linking a single test to the CEFR, linking suites of exams at different levels and national studies by exam boards and research institutes.
 Practitioners and academics shared their experiences at a colloquium in Cambridge in 2007 and the pilot case studies and findings were published in Studies in Language Testing (SiLT).
 The findings from the pilot projects then informed the Manual revision project from 2008 to 2009.

+The Council of Europe's authoring team emphasized that the CEFR was not written primarily as a framework for assessment and test development.
+Similarly, linguists such as Alderson, Quetz and others criticized the lack of system in the descriptors and the context-free nature of these.
+Other critics invoked the danger of a rigid "pan-European" language testing system.
+Brian North, one of the authors of the CEFR team, addressed such criticisms in a Guardian article in 2004: